-The ERDF 2014-2020 project summative assessment guidance is now published on GOV.UK.
+ERDF 2014-2020 project summative assessment guidance is published on GOV.UK.

-There is a funding agreement requirement for grant recipients to submit a summative assessment before the payment of their final claim.
+Grant recipients are required to submit a summative assessment before the payment of their final claim.
 These project-level evaluations will provide valuable evidence to inform the programme’s National Evaluation and provide insight on the effectiveness of delivery and intervention approaches for the delivery bodies, LEPs, the ERDF managing authority and other stakeholders.

 The guidance, which sets out grant recipients’ requirements, and appendices, which will help evaluators carry out summative assessments, can be found on the ERDF 2014-2020 evaluation page.